 Create a Strong Workplace Culture

-When it comes to managing employees, your best bet for retaining talent and improving productivity is to continually develop a strong workplace culture.
+When it comes to managing employees, your best bet for attracting top-quality applicants, retaining great employees and for improving productivity is to continually develop a strong workplace culture.
 This requires a combination of the previous three suggestions but should also be backed up by other efforts, both in terms of tangible perks and interpersonal and community recognition.